nystudio107/seomatic/README.md

 * [Added] You can include tags that output entry properties, such as `{title}` or `{myCustomField}` in SEOmatic FieldType fields.
 * [Added] Twitter Card and Facebook types can now have null values in the FieldType, and Template meta settings
 * [Added] We now include separate Place JSON-LD for Organizations (in addition to being part of the Identity)
+* [Added] Added the Opening Hours fields for LocalBusiness, and include the `openingHoursSpecification` in the Site Identity and Place JSON-LD
 * [Added] Added support for Google Analytics on the Site Identity tab
+* [Added] Added the ability to control whether a `PageView` is automatically sent by Google Analytics
+* [Added] Added support for enabling Google Analytics plugins on an a la carte basis
 * [Fixed] We now handle numeric Google+ accounts properly
 * [Fixed] The Preview buttons display properly on mobile devices for the SEOmatic FieldType now
 * [Improved] Added links to WooRank.com for the SEO Title, SEO Description, and SEO Keywords tags that explain best practices for them
 * [Added] Added a `config.php` file where you can override some of SEOmatic's default behaviors
 * [Added] Added `menu` and `acceptsReservations` fields for FoodEstablishments
 * [Improved] Converted all of the `.html` template files over to `.twig`
+* [Added] Expanded the JSON-LD parser to support ordinal arrays of associative arrays
 * [Fixed] Fixed an issue with the cannonical URL and some localized sites
 * [Improved] Updated the README.md